Can an Egg White Mask Help Your Acne?

 Antibacterial Properties of Egg Whites

-Bacteria, particularly a strain of bacteria called P. acnes, may aggravate acne, and therefore the antibacterial activity of egg whites might be helpful in the treatment of acne.
-Scientists have shown that egg whites are able to prevent the growth of some strains of bacteria, and from this data we can hypothesize that egg whites may also help prevent the growth of P. acnes, although we can't know for certain until a study is performed specifically on P. acnes.2,3
+Bacteria, particularly a strain of bacteria called C. acnes, may aggravate acne, and therefore the antibacterial activity of egg whites might be helpful in the treatment of acne.
+Scientists have shown that egg whites are able to prevent the growth of some strains of bacteria that are similar to C. acnes, and from this data we can hypothesize that egg whites may also help prevent the growth of C. acnes, although we can't know for certain until a study is performed specifically on C. acnes.2,3

-There are three main components of egg whites that make them antibacterial--something that is important to the protection of the growing bird inside the egg.
-Egg whites have:
+There are three main components of egg whites that make them antibacterial:

 - A high pH, which limits bacterial growth